Tours on two wheels

 If you like to ride bikes and you live in the Upper Midwest, you've lucked out.

 This is a bike-crazy part of the country.
-Michigan, Minnesota and Wisconsin rank No. 1, 2 and 3 for miles of rails converted to trails.
+Michigan and Minnesota rank No. 1 and 2 for miles of rails converted to trails.

 Wisconsin's Elroy-Sparta State Trail sparked the boom in bicycle tourism in 1967; when surrounding towns and counties saw all the tourists who came to ride it, they built their own trails.
 We also can ride on thousands of miles of quiet country roads, built so dairy farmers could get their milk to market.